Home Insurance for Unoccupied Property

-Home insurance for an unoccupied property is absolutely essential and covers the owners against many possible situations, as with normal house cover, such as fire, theft, flooding etc. However it also covers other events which are less likely to have an impact on a lived-in home, such as vandalism.
+Home insurance for unoccupied property is absolutely essential and covers the owners against many possible situations, as with normal house cover, such as fire, theft, flooding etc. However, it also covers other events which are less likely to have an impact on a lived-in home, such as vandalism.
 In this article we shall discuss the different options available and why you should seriously consider insuring your unoccupied home.

-In addition this article will highlight:
+In addition, this article will highlight:

-- Why you need insurance for an unoccupied property
+- Why you need unoccupied property insurance

 - The different types of house insurance for unoccupied properties